Our Board members

 Read more

-In 1996 he started his own company, MicroMed International which specialises in the development of surgical microscopes used in all microsurgical disciplines with an emphasis on ophthalmology.
-In 1996 he started working with John Fawcett developing an ophthalmic surgical microscope that could be used in a mobile eye clinic, and in 2001 started volunteering as a biomedical engineer for the East Timor Eye Program with the Royal Australian and New Zealand College of Ophthalmologists.
+In 1996 he started his own company, MicroMed International, which specialises in the development of surgical microscopes used in all microsurgical disciplines with an emphasis on ophthalmology.
+In 1996 he started working with John Fawcett developing an ophthalmic surgical microscope that could be used in a mobile eye clinic, and in 2001 began volunteering as a biomedical engineer for the East Timor Eye Program with the Royal Australian and New Zealand College of Ophthalmologists.
 Norbert has trained two Timorese biomedical engineers, and in 2017 built the first mobile eye clinic in East Timor.
 Norbert has made many trips to Bali to work with JFF’s medical technician, Dewa Putu, training him in the repair and maintenance of surgical microscopes.
 Dewa has also spent time in Australia working with Norbert.
 Norbert was awarded the Order of Australia Medal (OAM) for his humanitarian efforts in Bali and East Timor in 2016.

 Board Member